at1as/rspec_jit/README.md

 This allows us to force enable/disable the JIT by providing or omitting the flag from Ruby

-This is rather cluncky, and an easier way would be desirable.
+This is rather clunky, and an easier way would be desirable.

 ### Verifying the JIT is actually enabled